smlrepo/platform/query/docs/SPEC.md

 Function literals are _closures_: they may refer to variables defined is a surrounding block.
 Those variables are shared between the function literal and the surrounding block.

+#### Composite Literals

+Composite literals construct values for arrays, objects, and maps.
+They create a new value each time they are evaluated.

+    CompositeLiteral = ArrayLiteral | ObjectLiteral | MapLiteral .

+    ArrayLiteral    = "[" ExpressionList "]" .
+    ExpressionList  = Expression { "," Expression } .

+    ObjectLiteral   = "{" ( KeyedList | ImpliedKeyList ) [ "," ] "}" .
+    KeyedList       = KeyedElement { "," KeyedElement } .
+    ImpliedKeyList  = Identifier { "," Identifier } .
+    KeyedElement    = Identifier ":" Expression .

+    MapLiteral      = "{" MapList [ "," ] "}" .
+    MapList         = MapElement { "," MapElement } .
+    MapElement      = "[" Expression "]" ":" Expression .

+For array literals:

+* Each element has an associated integer index marking its position in the array
+* An element's index is implicitly assigned as one plus the previous element's index
+* The first element in the array is assigned an index of 0

+For object literals:

+* Keys must be valid identifiers
+* No two elements can have the same key
+* Specifying keys are optional
+* Every element must specify a key or no element can
+* If an element does not have a key, that element must be an identifier, where the identifier's name will be used to key the element

+For map literals:

+* Keys must always be specified
+* Keys must evaluate to string values
+* The keys of any two elements must not evaluate to the same string value
+* Keys that evaluate to the same value will cause a run-time error

 #### Call expressions

 A call expressions invokes a function with the provided arguments.